p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

-In conclusion, we adopted CPQMC calculations of the 2D extended Hubbard model with the NN attraction $V$ to study the impact of the additional attractive $V$ on the pairing SC phase and density wave state.
-At $\delta$ = 0.125, we find a quantum phase diagram containing $d$-wave, and $p$-wave triplet superconductivity.
-We find that the $p$-wave SC phase is completely induced by $V$, and the $p$-wave SC correlations is enhanced with the increase of $V$.
-However, in the intermediate coupling regime, the $d$-wave did not significantly increase with the increase of $V$, indicating that the $d$-wave is not affected by $V$ in strongly correlated system.
-Besides the pairing phase, SDW only exists near the half filling in the particle-hole channel.
-However, doping disrupts the formation of SDW order.
-Especially, the NN electron attraction $V$ has no significant effect on SDW, which is similar to the $d$-wave SC changing with $V$.
-In a way, this proves the correctness of the spin fluctuations as the dominant microscopic mechanism driving the unconventional $d$-wave SC phase.
-Therefore, we believe that $V$ is motivated by the strong NN attraction probably arising from the electron-phonon couplings \cite{Chen2021-xx,Wang2021-vs,Tang2023-aa}, which is independent of spin correlation.
+In conclusion, we adopted CPQMC calculations of the 2D extended Hubbard model with the NN attraction $V$ to study the impact of the additional attractive $V$ on the pairing phase and density wave state.
+The quantum phase diagram containing $d$-wave, $d_{xy}$-wave and $p$-wave pairing phases at different doping is explored.
+We find that the $p$-wave pairing phase is completely induced by $V$, and the $p$-wave pairing strength is enhanced as $V$ increases.
+However, in the intermediate coupling regime, the $d$-wave pairing shows insignificant response to the increase of $V$.
+The spin density wave order, which is observed near half-filling in the particle-hole channel, is also almost unaffected by the NN electron attraction $V$, showing a similar behavior to the $d$-wave pairing with $V$.
+In a way, this supports that the spin fluctuations act as the dominant microscopic mechanism to drive the unconventional $d$-wave pairing phase.
+As $\delta$ increases, the dominant region of $p$-wave pairing expands, further suppressing the presence of $d$-wave pairing.
+Our work suggests the $p$-wave pairing region can be induced and further broadened by the NN electron attraction $V$, which will not only deepen the understanding of the high-$T_c$ pairing microscopical mechanism, but also offering a feasible mechanism to realize $p$-wave triplet SC \cite{Das2020-yp,Lu2014-bn} in realistic doped cuprates.